-

 A powerful nonstick skillet with lid that requires minimal oil and is dishwasher safe.

-Pros: durable, easy to clean, even cooking
+Pros: easy to clean, truly non-stick, size

 -